andreafumis01/firstAttempt/README.md

 # firstAttempt

-This is the first attempt of the branching program.
+And this is the second one.